 First-hand knowledge of how our Federal Prison Retirees Association (FPRA) came into being is growing a bit difficult to come by, so let’s reflect a bit upon that rather singular event.
 It is an interesting history.

-Following my retirement in 1956, and during a visit to the Bureau, James V. Bennett, then Director, spoke enthusiastically of his plan for an organization of the Federal Bureau Prison Retirees.
-There followed in 1963, his asking three men, one a Warden, another a superintendent of Industries, and the other a Bureau Associate Director, all retired or soon to be, to establish such an organization.
-He envisioned it as basically social in nature, providing enjoyable, warm, social inter-relationships, and service to others.
+Following my retirement in 1956, and during a visit to the Bureau, James V. Bennett, then Director, spoke enthusiastically of his plan for an organization of the Federal Bureau Prisons Retirees.
+There followed in 1963, his asking three men, one a Warden, another a Superintendent of Industries, and the other a Bureau Associate Director, all retired or soon to be, to establish such an organization.
+He envisioned it as basically social in nature, providing enjoyable, warm, social inter-relationships and service to others.
 As work of the Organizational Committees progressed, developing guidelines and bylaws, Mr. Bennett persuaded three more persons to serve as a Nominating Committee of the Organizational Committee.
-Of the first four elected officers, only Alice Wilshire, then a Tallahassee staff member and serving as Secretary, survives.

 The Committee members found discouraging reluctance among those viewed as potential nominees.
 Discussions and correspondence revealed differences over the level of formality within the organization, some feeling incompatible with Mr. Bennett’s objectives.
 With all due respect to the Organizational and Nominating Committees’ months of work, the conscientious efforts of those finally elected, and the widespread interest in such an organization, the effort “died on the vine” six months into its second year.